Particle Physics R8 Complete · Converged 2026-03-21 · Final Set Dispositioned 2026-06-10 Flagship Case Study

 Spiral-Out Specialist Expansion

 FDRP's core insight applied here: each review round's blind spots nominate the next round's specialist domains.
-The facility began with 53 core specialist perspectives in Round 1 and expanded to 490+ across 7 rounds as cross-domain failure modes revealed new disciplines.
-Round 7 complete (155 specialists, 2,129 findings).
-Round 8 in progress with 200 specialist perspectives across 20+ domains.
+The facility engaged ~110 distinct experts organised into 22 panels over 7 review rounds (per-round figures below count analysis passes — a specialist re-reviewing in a later round counts again).
+The programme began with 53 specialist perspectives in Round 1 and expanded as cross-domain failure modes revealed new disciplines.
+Round 7 complete (155 specialist passes, 2,129 findings).
+Round 8 complete (200 specialist passes across 20+ domains, converged 2026-03-21; FDRP run antimatter-building).

 Round-by-Round Progression